 This Mississippi POW Camp Tour Will Chill You To The Bone

 WWII may not have been fought directly on American soil, but it surely left its mark on the country – and that includes Mississippi.
-By the early 1940s, the Magnolia State was home to several POW camps.
+By the early 1940s, there were several POW camps in Mississippi.
 Though long gone, remnants of their presence can still be found, and this route will lead you straight to them.

 Emerald Mound Site: This Native American ancient site is located in Natchez.
 It is the second-biggest ceremonial mound in the nation and was built in stages, the first one being about 1200 AD.
 Visitors can see the site and learn all about the Mississippian tribe.

 Brices Crossroads National Battlefield Site: This site in Baldwyn was home to a brutal Civil War battle that took place on June 10, 1864.
 Today, you can tour the NPS-run site and its exhibits and artifacts within the visitor center.

 Which are the best state parks in Mississippi?

 Explore the Magnolia State’s outstanding scenery within some of the best parks in Mississippi:

 Lefleur’s Bluff State Park: There is much to do and see in this 305-acre park in Jackson.
 Golf, camp, or take a boat on the lake.
 You can also head out on the nature trail.

 Paul B. Johnson State Park: With a prime location on Geiger Lake, this 805-acre park is great for fun in the sun, from boating to fishing to swimming.
 There are also some nature trails to take in.

 Buccaneer State Park: Located in Waveland, this park is located along the Gulf of Mexico.
 So you can enjoy the best of both worlds when it comes to activities.
 Explore the walking trail, play disc golf, or frolic in the wave pool, all on the same trip.